isaacbmiller/dspy-slide-generator/blog.md

-## DSPy Dev Blog -- Recreating Ramp slide builder in DSPy
+# DSPy Dev Blog -- Recreating Ramp slide builder in DSPy

+**Friday July 11, 8:05 PM - The Challenge Begins**

 Its Friday July 11 at 8:05.
-I am going to give myself three hours to recreate the slide generator from Alex from Ramp's [tocite] recent talk about context engineering.
+I am going to give myself three hours to recreate the slide generator from [Alex Shevchenko  from Ramp's](https://x.com/trychroma/status/1943461068820685110) recent talk about context engineering.
 I am going to hard time limit to 3 hours and see how far I can get.

-Ive don'e some thinking on the treadmill but really thats about it.
+Ive done some thinking on the treadmill but really thats about it.

 Lets get started. [commit 1]

+## 8:05-8:25 PM - Understanding the System

-His talk is here: https://youtu.be/KRMkR1n2Kfw?si=2eCoyK_dVJww9miu
+His talk is here: [https://youtu.be/KRMkR1n2Kfw?si=2eCoyK_dVJww9miu](https://youtu.be/KRMkR1n2Kfw?si=2eCoyK_dVJww9miu)

 He breaks down the slide generator into 4 parts(quoted directly):